INET-HMGU/SARS-CoV-2-contactome/README.md

 # A proteome-scale map of the SARS-CoV-2 Contactome

-This repository contains the code for the analysis of the SARS-CoV-2 human contactome.
+This repository contains the code for the analysis of the SARS-CoV-2-human contactome.

 Most of the code is in R, with some Python and bash scripts.